Jess Kelley

 is a television producer, foster parent, & fierce defender of the Oxford comma.

-Raised on the banks of the Ohio River, she launched her career in 2007, developing a local television show aimed at Millennials, marking it the first of its kind in the region.
+Raised on the banks of the Ohio River, she launched her career in 2007, developing a local television show aimed at millennials, marking it the first of its kind in the region.
 During this period, she studied Mandarin, allowing her to travel to Beijing, China, where she began her Master's in International Media.

-After graduation, her career brought her to New York where she was recognized as a pioneer in digital journalism, becoming one of the first producers in the U.S. selected for the Facebook Video Accelerator Program to explore innovative storytelling techniques for the Meta brand.
+After graduation, her career brought her to New York, where she was recognized as a pioneer in digital journalism, becoming one of the first producers in the U.S. selected for the Facebook Video Accelerator Program to explore innovative storytelling techniques for the Meta brand.

 Today, she is an independent producer working with brands such as Disney, ABC, Hulu, TLC, and AMC, gravitating toward stories focused on mental health, women's empowerment, & pop culture.